 \subsection{Walking in Challenging Terrain}

-Finally, we evaluate our approach on a continuous-control environment with dense rewards, using the BipedalWalker environment from \citet{poet}.
-As in \citet{poet} we use a modified version of the \texttt{BipedalWalkerHardcore} environment from OpenAI Gym \citep{Gym}.
-We include all eight parameters in the design space, rather than the subset used in \citet{poet}, making more complex.
+Finally, we evaluate \method{} in the \texttt{BipedalWalker} environment from \citet{poet}, a continuous-control environment with dense rewards.
+As in \citet{poet}, we use a modified version of \texttt{BipedalWalkerHardcore} from OpenAI Gym \citep{Gym}.
+We include all eight parameters in the design space, rather than only the subset used in \citet{poet}.
 This environment is detailed at length in Appendix \ref{sec:env_details}.
-We run all baselines from previous experiments, alongside an additional baseline, ALP-GMM \citep{portelas2019teacher}, which was originally tested on BipedalWalker.
+We run all baselines from previous experiments, in addition to ALP-GMM \citep{portelas2019teacher}, which was originally tested on BipedalWalker.
 We train agents for 30k student updates, equivalent to between 1B to 2B total environment steps, depending on the method (see Table \ref{table:stepcount}).
 During training we evaluate agents on both the simple \texttt{BipedalWalker} and more challenging \texttt{BipedalWalker-Hardcore} environments, in addition to four environments testing the agent's effectiveness against specific, isolated challenges otherwise present to varying degrees in training levels: \{\texttt{Stump}, \texttt{PitGap}, \texttt{Stairs}, \texttt{Roughness}\}, shown in Figure \ref{figure:bipedal_trainperf}.

-After 30k PPO updates, we conduct a more rigorous evaluation, using 100 test episodes in each test environment, and report the aggregate results in Figure \ref{figure:bipedal_rliable} (normalized assuming a return range of \{0,300\}). \method{} significantly outperforms all baselines, achieving close to 75\% of optimal performance, almost three times the next best baseline (PLR).
-All other baselines struggle, likely due to the challenging environment design space containing a high proportion of levels that are not conducive to learning.
+After 30k PPO updates, we conduct a more rigorous evaluation based on 100 test episodes in each test environment.
+Figure \ref{figure:bipedal_rliable} reports the aggregate results, normalized according to a return range of $[0,300]$. \method{} significantly outperforms all baselines, achieving close to 75\% of optimal performance, almost three times the performance of the best baseline, PLR.
+All other baselines struggle, likely due to the environment design space containing a high proportion of levels not useful for learning.
 Faced with such challenging levels, agents may learn to resort to the locally optimal behavior of preventing itself from falling (avoiding a -100 penalty), rather than attempt forward locomotion.
-Finally, we see ALP-GMM was unable to perform well when the design space was increased from 2D (as in \citet{portelas2019teacher}) to 8D.
+Finally, we see ALP-GMM performs poorly when the design space is increased from 2D (as in \citet{portelas2019teacher}) to 8D.